 - If you are using the Singular API, query the Cohort Metrics endpoint.

 To add a new cohort event:

 - Make sure that the app reports the event to the attribution provider.
 If you're using Singular attribution, this means having the Singular SDK track the event.

-- In the Singular web app, go to Settings > Events and create a cohort event.
+- In the Singular platform, go to Settings > Events and create a cohort event.
 Map it to one or more in-app events coming in through the Singular SDK or third-party tracker.

 After you've defined a cohort event, it becomes available in Singular reporting alongside the default cohort metrics.

 Singular defines a re-engagement event as the user's opening of an app that they have already used in the past, following a click on a retargeting ad.

 In-app events and revenue generated following a re-engagement event are attributed to the network and campaign that are responsible for the re-engagement (rather than to the source of the original install).